LinuxCommandLibrary

 --version

-Displays the version of the command.
+Displays the version information of the update-java-alternatives script.

 DESCRIPTION